JCalaunan/PRJ_Wrangle-Twitter/README.md

 3.2 Iteration 2
 * Size of the three archives differ and are inconsistent.
 Join dataframes on lowest number of tweet_id's.

+3.3 Iteration 3
+* Names were incorrect and needed to be extracted from text column

 4.1 Cleaning Summary:
 4.1.1 Quality Issues: